Health and wellbeing

 Innovation - Developing more products with less added sugar to meet growing demand for dairy products with fewer additives (e.g. Lion’s Dairy Goodness project).

 Quality - Rewarding dairy farmers for producing top-quality milk and showing the link between animal care and milk quality (e.g. Dairy Australia’s Milk Quality Awards).

 Health - Contributing to the United Nations’ Sustainable Development Goal 3, to “ensure healthy lives and promote well-being for all at all ages” and Goal 2, to “ensure access by all people to nutritious and sufficient food…” (e.g. Healthy Bones program).

 Resources - Striving to make high quality, safe dairy products, working to improve shelf life, packaging requirements and reducing environmental impacts.

-Recently we invited a group of dietitians to a dairy farm to share first-hand what happens on farm, as we know that consumers are wanting more information about the dairy industry than ever before.
+We invited a group of dietitians to share first-hand what happens on a dairy farm as we know that consumers are wanting more information about the dairy industry than ever before.

 For more information on how the industry is striving towards better wellbeing for everyone, check out the latest Australian Dairy Industry Sustainability Report.